-skyTran, a NASA Space Act company, headquartered at the NASA Ames Research Center near Mountain View, California, is a patented, high-speed, low-cost, elevated Personal Rapid Transportation (PRT) system.
+skyTran, headquartered at the NASA Ames Research Center near Mountain View, California, is developing a patented, high-speed, low-cost, elevated Personal Rapid Transportation (PRT) system.
 The skyTran network of computer-controlled, 2-person “jet-like” vehicles employs unique, state-of-the-art, SkyTran Magnetic Levitation (STML) technology. skyTran moves passengers in a fast, safe, green, and economical manner.

 With its NASA relationship, skyTran has access to a wide range of cutting-edge technologies and capabilities.
 It is able to combine NASA expertise, assets, and information with its own core competencies.